 Mission

-A company’s mission statement should define what the organization does and who it does it for.
+A company’s mission statement should define what the organization does, who it does it for, and the main business objective behind those activities.
 Of course, you can add an explanation about the benefits your company provides to your company mission statement as well.

 Mission statements don’t have to be dramatic or wordy.
 In fact, OzHarvest’s mission is simply “Fight food waste.”
 It’s simple, direct, and to the point, describing exactly what the company does.